-I heard somewhere that Marigolds are a good companion for tomatoes because supposedly slugs don't like them and so they stay away.
+Marigolds are considered a good companion for tomatoes because supposedly slugs don't like them and so they stay away.
 However, once I left a tray of Marigold plants out by my garden for a couple of days and when I went to plant them, they had been decimated by slugs.
-So maybe, the idea was for the slugs to eat the Marigolds instead of the tomato plants.
+So maybe, the idea is for the slugs to eat the Marigolds instead of the tomato plants?
 I like the colors that Marigolds add to my tomato garden and I've heard that once the season is over, you can turn the Marigolds into the soil where they will compost and repel certain pests next season, such as Nematodes, Whiteflies, Mexican Bean Beetles, and Tomato Hornworms.

 More tomato companions include carrots, onions, parsley, sage, asparagus, celery, and nasturtiums.

 There are also plants that should never be planted with tomatoes, these are: corn, potatoes, cabbage and cauliflower.
 Be wary of planting tomatoes in beds that previously contained potatoes--I had volunteer potatoes come up in one tomato bed and I let them continue to grow.
-Soon, the leaves of the tomato plants turned yellow and looked sickly.
-When I looked for a diagnosis on the internet, I ran across several sites that said to avoid planting potatoes with tomatoes.
+Soon, the leaves of the tomato plants turned yellow and sickly.
 I pulled out the potatoes but it was probably too late.
 The plants seemed to improve a little, but not significantly.

 Return from Companion Plants to Starting Tomato Seeds